 What is Polycystic Ovary Syndrome (PCOS)?

 The cause of PCOS is unclear, but it may be in part due to insulin resistance.
-With insulin resistance, the pancreas is able to produce insulin, but cells are unable to utilize it normally.
+With insulin resistance, the pancreas can produce insulin, but cells are unable to use it normally.
 Women with PCOS have an increased risk of developing diabetes.

 What are symptoms of PCOS?

-- Irregular or absent periods (less than 8 per year)
+- Irregular or absent periods (maybe less than 8 per year)

 - Obesity or overweight (especially at the waist)

 - Excess dark hair on face or body

 - Thinning hair on scalp